 Internationalism – this is a system which operates under a single authority which oversees and controls all economic activity.
 This kind of government will be the same as tyranny, and is closely associated with both Communism and Socialism.
 Internationalism is also a stated goal of the Islamists who promote Islamism.

 Islamism – is the same as internationalism with the following consideration that all is under Allah (the God of Islam), and that Islam is a world view that incorporates all aspects of life including the economic, political, moral, and religious aspects of life.
-Historically, this view has turned into an oligarchy, and been rife with evil, corruption, violence, war, tyranny and persecution.
+Historically, this view has turned into an oligarchy, and been rife with evil, corruption, violence, war, tyranny and persecution under the guise of Sharia law.

 Libertineism – cold be characterize by the French economic ideal of Laissez Faire which means let it alone.
 Let it operate with no regulations or restraints or incentives.
 Due to the nature of man, this will become corrupt in no time and/or lead to anarchy.